 Many people believe that prenuptial agreements are only for the extremely rich or famous.
 But this is inaccurate and far from reality.
 Prenuptial agreements have a valid place in the estate plans of many individuals and families.
-If marriage is on the horizon, it is important to discuss this option with your attorney as you create your plan.
+If marriage is on the horizon, it is important to discuss adding a prenup in your estate plan with your attorney.

-7 Reasons to Consider a Prenuptial Agreement When Creating Your Estate Plan
+7 Reasons to Consider a Prenup in Your Estate Plan

 A prenuptial agreement is an agreement between future spouses prior to entering into marriage that addresses their various property interests and how they should be handled if a divorce occurs later.
 You should consider incorporating a prenuptial agreement into your estate plan when: